By Charles Pittaway, Managing Director of Sage Pay

 As an entrepreneur, one of the biggest challenges you will face is ensuring that each of your customers pays you on time so that your cash flow stays healthy.
 According to the Small Business Project’s (SBP) 2015 SME Growth Index, 38% of the South African companies in its research panel report cash flow problems.

 Many of them cite slow payment – in some cases, 46-60 days after invoicing – and bad debt as major reasons for their cash flow troubles.
-Though the economy is tight and many consumers and businesses are struggling to pay on time, there are a number of steps you can take to get paid faster.
+Though the economy is tight and many consumers and businesses are struggling to pay on time, there are a number of steps you can take to get paid faster and one of them being making use of payment gateways for small businesses.

 Here are a few that I would recommend: